 Panda Great - Nature Reserve in China

-Panda big - description
+Giant Panda - description

 Big Panda is a mammal in the family of bears.
 He lives in the mountainous areas of the central part of the People's Republic of China, such as Sečuan.
 From the second half of 20. century, the panda has become the national symbol of China and is depicted on Chinese gold coins.
 In September, 2016 shifted to IUCN from the category of endangered species to vulnerable.